gcallah/SunsCorona/markdown/silentsolar.md

 ### Characters

 - Tom Kernan
-- Loretta Diangelo
 - Abby Geist
+- Doc Block

 ### Scenes

-Loretta Diangelo was soaking some red kidney beans in the kitchen.
+Abby Geist was soaking some red kidney beans in the kitchen.
 Over her shoulder, she remarked to Tom, "Christianity, you know, is white supremacist."

 "It is?"